- The nose has a large number of sebaceous glands making it a prime target for whiteheads to develop

 Contents

-Any skin type is at risk of comedones forming, even dry skin.
-In some cases, excessive dryness can trigger an overproduction of sebum which causes a layer of oil to rest on skin and prompt comedone formation.
+Various skin types are at risk of developing comedones, including dry skin.
+In some cases, excessive dryness can trigger an overproduction of sebum, causing a layer of oil to rest on the skin and promote comedone formation.

 What if whiteheads on the nose keep coming back?